GaltresIT/galtresit.github.io/about.md

 published: true
 ---

-Some information about me.
+Here's some information about me.
 I currently live in North Yorkshire and are developing new vision AI products for the home security market for a nationwide security company.
 Before this I ran a IT service company specialising in cyber security and software devlopment.

 ### More Information